GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/02.411-420/05.We-Live-Anew/docs.md

 ---
+title: |
-title: 415.
-We Live Anew
+    415. We Live Anew - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 415.
+We Live Anew.
+Baptized into our Saviour's death, Our souls to sin must die; With Christ our Lord we live anew, With Christ ascend on high, With Christ ascend on high.
+    keywords:  |
-    keywords: Christ in Song, We Live Anew, Baptized into our Saviour&#039;s death,
+        Christ in Song, adventhymnals, advent hymnals, We Live Anew, Baptized into our Saviour's death.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 415. WE LIVE ANEW
+####  Christ in Song,

 ```txt
 1.